TheELNConsortium/TheELNFileFormat/examples/PASTA/goldStandard.md

-**Gold‑standard example**
+# Gold‑standard example

 This gold‑standard sibling triplet consists of an ELN file, a JSON‑LD file, and a Turtle file.
 The example was created from the data for CRR‑25894 on chemotion‑repository.org.
+The triplet shows that FULL semantic information can be included into the ELN file.

 - **The JSON‑LD and Turtle files are equivalent:** the Turtle file was generated from the JSON‑LD representation using rdflib.